Rishabhagrawal52/100-Days-of-ML-Code-Challenge/README.md

     Relearnt about the r-squared error concept for evaluating the performance of regression algorithms Learnt about the Logistic regressions once again started implementing Logistic regression using sklearn

    Day 14(15-Sep-2018):

     Relearnt about the support vector machines and learnt about the K nearest neighbours

+   Day 15(16-Sep-2018):
+    Made changes to the logistic regression file removed error finalized the model Added the knn file still incomplete